vikas2020/Data-Visualization-Course-CS-625/HW4/Report.md

 ## Part 2

-“For each health district in Virginia, what proportion of all 1st doses were of the Pfizer vaccine?”
+**For each health district in Virginia, what proportion of all 1st doses were of the Pfizer vaccine?**

 ### Attributes used